syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### connectors.sourceNode `String`
 {:#members:connectors-sourcenode}

-Sets the sourceNode of the connector
+Sets the source node of the connector

 #### Default Value